fullerben1993/OpenBypass/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)<img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square" />

 [![GitHub stars](https://img.shields.io/github/stars/tterb/playmusic.svg?style=social&label=Star)](https://github.com/OpenBypassProject/OpenBypass)
 [![GitHub forks](https://img.shields.io/github/forks/tterb/playmusic.svg?style=social&label=Fork)](https://github.com/OpenBypassProject/OpenBypass)

-### If you fork this & don't make a PR you should star this instead of doing nothing with your fork.

 ### For those looking to join our Discord, you can join here: [Discord](https://discord.gg/cUa7WVmx7E)

-## If you are sharing this on a blog or what not, please direct users to this repository instead of a file-sharing service, it helps raise awareness for this project.

 # Supported Devices
 - Anything supported by checkra1n is supported.